Using Capture Rate to drive retail performance

-In our introductory blog we discussed how the Capture Rate can identify outliers in a store network - those stores that are attracting less pedestrians than would be expected in their locations, and so are underperforming or not maximizing their trading potential.
+In our introductory blog we discussed how the Capture Rate can identify outliers in a store network – those stores that are attracting less footfall than would be expected in their locations, and so are underperforming or not maximising their trading potential.
 The question for this blog is how can this insight be used to drive up sales.

-Once the Capture Rate has been identified (by comparing pedestrian numbers passing the store with those entering the store) it can then be compared with the Capture Rate of other stores in the network to establish the degree of variance.
+Once the Capture Rate has been identified (by comparing footfall passing the store with footfall entering the store) it can then be compared with the Capture Rate of other stores in the network to establish the degree of variance.
 For example if the majority of stores have a Capture Rate of 15% with a minority achieving a Capture Rate of 13%, then it suggests an opportunity for stores with the lower Capture Rate to uplift their performance.

 The key question is then what it means for the store in practical terms.
 What does it have to achieve for it to increase its Capture Rate?
 Essentially it means that the store has to attract more customers from the street or mall.
 The good news is that for this to be translated into additional sales a store doesn’t haven’t have to increase its conversion rate or basket value – it simply has to attract more shoppers through its doors and convert them into sales in the same proportion and at the same value as they do currently.

 Repeated evidence has shown us that only a very small uplift in a store’s Capture Rate has a significant – and multiplier – impact on its sales; as much as five times or even more than that!

 In an ideal world, footfall in a store’s location would rise from year to year, but the growth of online spending has meant that the long term trend is now a steady decline in footfall in retail destinations of between 1% and 2% a year.